MSc Sport Performance Coaching (Online)

 - Duration MSc part-time: 24 months; PGDip: 18 months; PGCert: 9 months

-The first course of its kind in Scotland, this innovative online Masters gives experienced coaches the chance to improve their coaching skills through cutting-edge best practice and research.
-Our teaching is aligned with the UK Coaching Certificate (UKCC) Level 4 certification process and is endorsed by UK Coaching.
+The first course of its kind in Scotland, this innovative online Masters gives experienced coaches the chance to improve their coaching knowledge and skills through cutting-edge best practice and research.
 The course is also suitable for coach developers who are seeking to enhance their work with coaches.

 This MSc Sport Performance Coaching degree will develop your critical analysis skills, improve your problem-solving abilities and teach you innovative solutions to coaching problems.
 You’ll examine modern best practice in coaching from case studies, peers and leading coaches.
 Throughout the course, you'll examine and improve your understanding and practice of coaching, developing the skills to critically reflect on decisions, develop smart strategies and boost performance.